Saturday, December 3, 2016

 OSHA’s interpretation of its new reporting regulation is generating confusion among employers and supervisors who are concerned that they will be prohibited from conducting any post-accident drug tests.

-1. Adopt a DFWP policy, in accordance with the State Laws, in order to reduce insurance premiums is not retaliatory and therefore seems permissible under §1904.35(b)(1)(iv), even though employers are not literally required by state or federal law or regulation to implement drug-free workplaces Because the motivation to take advantage of state DFWP statutes is to reduce insurance premiums or disqualification of workers’ compensation claims for statutory violations, such policies are likely to be viewed by OSHA as compliant.
+5 Common Sense Steps to Eliminate Employer Confusion in light of latest OSHA Post-Accident Drug Testing Guidance:1.
+Adopt a DFWP policy, in accordance with the State Laws, in order to reduce insurance premiums is not retaliatory and therefore seems permissible under §1904.35(b)(1)(iv), even though employers are not literally required by state or federal law or regulation to implement drug-free workplaces Because the motivation to take advantage of state DFWP statutes is to reduce insurance premiums or disqualification of workers’ compensation claims for statutory violations, such policies are likely to be viewed by OSHA as compliant.
 Having the State Agency, or attorney, written certification is highly recommended.
 Well Drafted BEST Practices DFWP Guidance:

 - Should meet State DFWP Laws and be customized for your business